Kubera: Puranic and epic descriptions

 The Puranas and the epics Mahabharata and Ramayana grant Kubera unquestioned godhood.
 Kubera also acquired the status of the "Lord of riches" and the wealthiest Deva.
 He also becomes a lokapala ("world protector") and guardian (dikapala) of the North direction, although he is also sometimes associated with the East.
 Kubera's status as a lokapala and a dikpala is assured in the Ramayana, but in the Mahabharata, some lists do not include Kubera.
 Thus, Kubera is considered a later addition to the original list of Loka-palas, where the gods Agni or Soma appear in his place.
 This status, the Ramayana records, was granted to Kubera by Brahma—the creator-god and father of Pulastya—as a reward for his severe penance.
 Brahma also conferred upon Kubera the riches of the world (Nidhis), "equality with gods", and the Pushpaka Vimana, a flying chariot.
 Kubera then ruled in the golden city of Lanka, identified with modern-day Sri Lanka.
 The Mahabharata says that Brahma conferred upon Kubera the lordship of wealth, friendship with Shiva, godhood, status as a world-protector, a son called Nalakubera/Nalakubara, the Pushpaka Vimana and the lordship of the Nairrata demons.

 Both the Puranas and the Ramayana feature the half-blood siblings of Kubera.
 Vishrava, Kubera's father, also married the rakshasa (demigod) princess Kaikesi, who mothered four rakshasa children: Ravana, the chief antagonist of the Ramayana, and his siblings, Kumbhakarna, Vibhishana, and Shurpanaka.
 The Mahabharata regards Vishrava as the brother of Kubera, so Kubera is described as the uncle of Ravana and his siblings.
 It records that when Kubera approached Brahma for the favour of superseding his father Pulastya, Pulastya created Vishrava.
 To seek the favour of Vishrava, Kubera sent three women to him, by whom Vishrava begot his demon children.
 Ravana, after acquiring a boon of Brahma, drove Kubera away from Lanka and seized his Pushpaka Vimana, which was returned to Kubera after Ravana's death.
 Kubera then settled on Gandhamandana mountain, near Mount Kailash – the abode of the god Shiva—in the Himalayas.
 Sometimes, Kailash itself is called Kubera's residence.
-His city is usually called Alaka or Alaka-puri ("curl-city"), but also Prabha ("splendour"), Vasudhara ("bejeweled") and Vasu-sthali ("abode of treasures").
+His city is usually called Alaka or Alaka-puri ("curl-city"), but also Prabha ("splendour"), Vasudhara ("bejeweled") and Vasusthali ("abode of treasures").
 There, Kubera had a grove called Caitraratha, where the leaves were jewels and the fruits were girls of heaven.
 There is also a charming lake called Nalini in the grove.
 Kubera is often described as a friend of Shiva in the epics.
 The Padma Purana says that Kubera prayed to Shiva for many years, and Shiva granted him the kingship of yakshas.